Baking Belonging: Apple Turnovers, Volunteering, and Rebuilding My Village

 Apple Turnovers and a Grandma’s Love

-Those little turnovers were more than just dessert—they were comfort, tradition, and love, all folded up in flaky pastry.
-And now, years later, making them for others is my way of passing on that feeling.
+I remember foggy windows, laughter echoing off the walls, and the way my grandma’s hands moved quickly—peeling, slicing, mixing, folding—while I tried to keep up, sneaking tastes of warm apple filling when she wasn’t looking.
+Those little turnovers were more than dessert; they were comfort, tradition, and love, all folded up in flaky pastry.
+Now, years later, making them for others is my way of passing on that feeling.

 Lessons from the Apple-Picking Days